matthewwall/weewx-sdr/readme.txt

 periods.
 You need these in the sensor map to tell weewx the association between sensors and database fields.

-Once that is working and you have created the sensor map, run weewx directly in one shell while you monitor the weewx log in a separate shell:
+In the weewx configuration file, enter the rtl_433 options (if necessary) and the sensor map.
+Then run weewx directly in one shell while you monitor the weewx log in a separate shell:

 in shell 1:
 cd /home/weewx